No confirmation Iran has halted higher-grade enrichment -diplomats

 Tehran denies allegations by Western powers that it is seeking the capability to produce nuclear arms.

-Western officials have said Iran must stop enriching uranium to 20 percent, increase the transparency of its nuclear programme, reduce its uranium stocks and take other steps to reassure the world that it is not after nuclear weapons.
+Western officials have said Iran must stop enriching uranium to 20 percent, increase the transparency of its nuclear program, reduce its uranium stocks and take other steps to reassure the world that it is not after nuclear weapons.

 Iran and six world powers - the five permanent members of the U.N.
 Security Council, plus Germany - said that last week's talks in Geneva were positive and constructive.